edwinlunando/arunafelt/README.md

 bpython
 -------

 bpython is an alternative interface from the standard python interpreter.
-It has auto complete feature and in-line syntax highlighting
+It has auto complete feature and in-line syntax highlighting.

 django-braces
 -------------